ronpattern/DictTextViewListener/README.md

 ## Usage

-You can use a regular TextView, however if you want your text to be scrollable, you will have to encapsulate it in a DictScrollView :
+If you want your text to be scrollable, you will have to encapsulate it in a DictScrollView :

 ```xml
 <org.altmail.dicttextviewlistener.DictScrollView